 Sooner or later every trader will realize that they cannot follow other peoples ideas, strategies or plans.
-All traders need to watch live how stocks react to news, volume, price action, and market conditions and come up with their own strategies.
-The strategy that you come up with is the one you will trade the best.
+All traders need to come up with their own strategies by watching how stocks react to news, volume, price action, and market conditions.
+Your strategy is the one you will trade the best.
 I firmly believe that you can learn a tremendous amount of information from being in a chatroom or taking a trading course, but you should never make trades that you do not understand and that your not prepared to lose on.

 Earnings Trading Strategies*

 Companies report their earnings once a quarter.
 These events provide a lot of volatility and opportunities for day traders.
-How a company stock reacts to earnings is dependent on the reported numbers, past price action, and market conditions.
-As a day trader, you have to think about how investors are going to react when the numbers come out, were earnings bought into (stock price going up before earnings) or were earnings shorted (stock price going down before earnings or shoots up right before earnings).
+How a company stock reacts to earnings is dependent on the reported numbers, past price action, market conditions and much more.
+As a day trader, you have to think about how investors are going to react when the report come out, were investors buying before earnings anticipating a beat (stock price going up before earnings) or were investors selling before earnings anticipating a miss (stock price going down before earnings).

 Analyst Trading Strategies*

-Many day traders to not trade Analyst Calls.
-Ever day different analyst make predictions on what they think a stock should be trading at and if you should buy or sell the stock.
-Just like all other strategies, you need to come up with a set of conditions and then analyze how the stock reacts.
+Many day traders do not trade Analyst Calls.
+Ever day different analyst make predictions on what they think a stock should be trading at and if you should buy, hold, or sell the stock.
+Just like all other strategies, you need to come up with a set of conditions and then review how stocks react to those specific conditions.